-It is the employee's responsibility to notify their manager as soon as possible before the scheduled start of their workday when unable to come to work because of an illness, injury, medical care or domestic violence.
+It is the employee's responsibility to notify their manager soon as possible before the scheduled start of their workday when unable to come to work because of an illness, injury, medical care or domestic violence.
 Employees should notify their manager in the way the manager has designated as the appropriate way to notify them, such as, that the employee must speak to the manager directly (whether on or off shift), employee must speak to the Person in Charge (PIC), employee should call manager on his/her cell phone, or employee should text manager.
-It is important for employees to communicate with their Manager anytime they experience an unplanned absence; also see <a href="https://doi.org/10.1081/j.j.gov/10.1081/j.go
+It is important for employees to communicate with their Manager anytime they experience an unplanned absence; also see Q2.08.01 Attendance and Punctuality.

 Managers must also be contacted on each additional day of absence unless otherwise directed.
 In the event of an absence of four or more consecutive days, a written physician's statement or legal certification is required.
-This certification should indicate that the employee was unable to work due to medical or domestic violence reasons and the duration of this restriction Employees who are absent for four or more consecutive days may qualify for leave under the Family Medical Leave Act.
+This certification should indicate that the employee was unable to work due to medical or domestic violence reasons and the duration of this restriction.
+Employees who are absent for four or more consecutive days may qualify for leave under the Family Medical Leave Act.
 Depending on the circumstances, employees may be asked to provide a physician's verification to the Human Resources office indicating that they are fit to return to work.